Cat Enclosures Microchip Lost A Cat Found A Cat Should You Declaw? More Cat Info

 Check with your local veterinarian

-Animal Friends Humane Society Numbers and Info- Butler County's shelter
+Animal Friends Humane Society- Butler County's animal shelter

-Pet FBI for Lost and Found Ohio Pets
+Pet FBI for Lost and Found Ohio Pets.
+Create a flyer page

-Cats In The Bag Website for suggestions on finding your lost animal
+Cats In The Bag Website great tips on finding your cat

 Missing Pet Partnership Unique recovery tips based on the lost pet's specific species and temperament